These 6 Nigerian women are scaling heights in the shoemaking business

-Over the years, women have been relegated to the background on certain career and business paths, based on gender-bias.
+Over the years, women have been relegated to the background of certain career and business paths, based on gender bias.
 But in recent times, there’s been a shift.
-One of such ventures that are fast becoming the delight of many women is the shoemaking business — which has long been a venture associated with and dominated by men.
+One such venture that is fast becoming the delight of many women is the shoemaking business — which has long been a venture associated with and dominated by men.

-In no particular order, here are 6 women redefining the scope of the shoe making business in Nigeria, and making a good business while at it.
+In no particular order, here are 6 Nigerian female shoemakers redefining the scope of the shoemaking business in Nigeria, and making a good business while at it.

 Olamide Ogunsanya (BeautyMatics)

-Proudly called the Shoemaker, Olamide Ogunsanya is the founder of BeautyMatics Nigeria Limited, a company dedicated to making shoes, for both male and female.
+Proudly called the Shoemaker, Olamide Ogunsanya is the founder of BeautyMatics Nigeria Limited, a company dedicated to making shoes, for both males and females.
 Olamide founded BeautyMatics on February 11, 2017, partnering with 3 of her colleagues.

 I wanted to go for my bridal hair making at Daystar Christian Center, but there was no class for it and I didn’t want to take the little money I saved up to acquire a skill back home, because being the first child of my parents, I now have so many responsibilities that will hijack the money from me.
 So I thought of shoe making, I called my mentor about my decision; he said I should follow my instincts.
 And I’m happy I picked the shoe-making career since then.